 - capturing incident information for subsequent analysis when harmful incidents occur,

-- discovering and exchanging related information with some degree of assurance.
+- discovering and exchanging related information with appropriate degree of assurance.

-At the December 2010 SG 17 meeting, the fifteen months of initial work undertaken by the CYBEX industry experts was presented and advanced – with the adoption for ballot of several key standards.
+As of September 2013 SG 17 meeting, four years of work undertaken by the CYBEX industry experts resulted in seventeen standards.
 One of the innovative additions to the umbrella Cybersecurity Information Exchange specification, Recommendation ITU-T X.1500, was the first known structured ontology for Cybersecurity information exchange, produced by Japan’s NICT research centre.

 The ITU-T mission includes facilitating collaboration among Computer Incident Response Teams (CIRTs) worldwide.
 Many diverse CIRTs exist around the world and are in a state of rapid evolution.
 Q.4/17 has built a close collaborative relationship with the Forum of Incident Response and Security Teams (FIRST) organization – which has long existed as the principal global organization among Computer Emergency Response Teams (CERTs) for coordination and cooperation.
 Q.4/17 also initiated a compilation of discovered CIRTs and related agencies and bodies to the SG 17 website at: http://www.itu.int/ITU-T/studygroups/com17/nfvo/index.html